bluesky/bluesky.github.io/bluesky-queueserver/_sources/features_and_config.rst.txt

 -----------------------------------

 RE Manager is capable of capturing and publishing console output to 0MQ socket.
-0MQ publishing is disabled by default and must be enabled using ``--zmq-publish`` parameter of ``start-re-manager``.
+0MQ publishing is disabled by default and must be enabled using ``--zmq-publish-console`` parameter of ``start-re-manager``.
 A simple monitoring application (``qserver-console-monitor``) allows to visualize the published output.
 See :ref:`tutorial_remote_monitoring` for a brief tutorial.